Colton Herta matches dad, grabs pole in tight IndyCar field - WTMJ

 AP Auto Racing Writer

-“I’m excited obviously for my dad to be on the car.
-That was the first pole he shared with me,” Colton Herta said.
-“He was super excited about it.”

-The two don’t have much race work together yet.
-The run Saturday helped Herta bounce back from a disappointing IndyCar opener when Herta was enveloped in a first-lap crash last weekend in Alabama.
+ST. PETERSBURG, Fla.
+(AP) — Colton Herta bounced back from a disappointing IndyCar opener by winning the pole Saturday for the street course race in downtown St. Petersburg.

+Herta was enveloped in a first-lap crash in last week’s season-opening race in Alabama that knocked the championship contender out before he’d even warmed his tires.
+The Andretti Autosport driver said he’d rebound in St. Pete then delivered on the 1.8-mile downtown temporary course that runs along Tampa Bay.

-His pole-winning run put Herta at the front of a field separated by just 0.17955 seconds from first to 24th in qualifying.
+His pole-winning run put Herta at the front of a competitive field separated by just 0.17955 seconds from first to 24th in qualifying.
+It is the fifth pole of his career but first since Herta was paired with his father, Bryan, as his race strategist.

-“Such a hypercompetitive field we have this year,” Herta said.
-“Extremely competitive.”
+Colton Herta and Bryan Herta have now won poles at four of the same tracks: St Pete, Laguna Seca, Portland and Mid-Ohio.

 Jack Harvey qualified second for Michael Shank Racing and was followed by Josef Newgarden, who triggered the first-lap crash at Barber Motorsport Park that wrecked Herta last week.

-“It certainly wasn’t a fun mistake.
-You make an error, you fly off the track, it just affects you,” Newgarden said.
-“It’s a harder pill to swallow when it’s first lap right in front of a pack, then you just kind of take out a couple of guys that were innocent bystanders.
-That’s just not a fun one to have go down.
-I don’t really remember the last time I’ve had a moment like that, to be honest with you.

-“For me, I stew on it for 24, 48 hours.
-This one was a little bit longer.
-Then I put it on the shelf and we’re back racing again.
-You have to focus on the next thing.”

-Simon Pagenaud qualified fourth behind Team Penske teammate Newgarden, while Sebastien Bourdais, a St. Petersburg resident and two-time winner of the race, was fifth.
-Pato O’Ward rounded out the Fast Six after winning the pole for the season opener.
+Simon Pagenaud was fourth behind his Team Penske teammate Newgarden, while Sebastien Bourdais and Pato O’Ward rounded out the Fast Six.

-Alex Palou, winner of his first career IndyCar race last week at Barber, qualified 10th.

 Seven-time NASCAR champion Jimmie Johnson, making his second IndyCar start and first on a street course, qualified 23rd.
 He also avoided qualifying last a week ago — small victories, Johnson said.